 Introduction to Veterinary Assisting – Understand the role of the Veterinary Assistant as a member of the animal health care team.
 Get a behind the scenes tour of a veterinary hospital and learn the basics of animal behavior and restraint.

 Veterinary Assistant I – Students will learn to work safely with small animals, large animals and exotic animals.
 Restraints, physical care and nursing procedures will be taught in lecture and at clinical sites.
 Students will learn clinical skills including taking vital signs and weights, trimming nails, administering medications and reconstituting vaccines.
 Prerequisites: 1) Introduction to Veterinary Assisting Course.
 This requirement may be waived with written recommendation from veterinary employer or high school animal science teacher.
 2) English language competency.
-3) Grey scrub top.
+3) Grey scrub pants and top.
 4) Students must provide their own transportation to clinical sites.
-5) Students must be able to lift 40 poounds.
+5) Health Form required.
+6) Students must be have full use of extremities in order to restrain animals and be able to lift 50 pounds.

 Veterinary Assistant II – The role of the veterinary assistant during specialized procedures including laboratory, radiology, pharmacy, and surgery will be covered.
 In addition office and ethical procedures will be covered.
 Upon completion of the course students will receive a Certificate in Veterinary Assisting.
 Prerequisite: Veterinary Assistant I

 Spring 2016 Classes: